StuartGJohnson/differential_drive_test/README.md

 </table>

 ### Gazebo Sensor and data publish rates

+There are differences in the rate limit control settings between the two simulators.
+For example, the lidar scan update rate is set to 10Hz in Gazebo, and the camera update rate is set to 30Hz.
+Although it does take IsaacSim longer to simulate a task (see the open-loop control sections above), there are still many settings to adjust - and it does look like IsaacSim is generating data a lot faster in simulation time.
+We shall see if any performance advantages hold up under further scrutiny.

 <!-- GAZEBO_DATA_RATE_TABLE_START -->
 | topic                        |   count |   wall Hz |   sim Hz |